The Lilbourn Mace

-The Lilbourn mace, MAC1971-0578, replica (because the Lilbourn mace was found in association with human remains we are not showing either the burial or the original object, but rather a replica)
+Note: Because the Lilbourn mace was found in association with human remains we are not showing either the burial or the original object, but rather a replica.

 The Rogan Plate, recovered in the late 19th century from Mound C at Etowah, Georgia.
 Mound C was the tallest of Etowah’s mounds, some seven stories tall.
 The plate is believed to date from the Early Wilbanks phase, AD 1250-1325.

 Crowned mace types, after Brown (1996).
 Type 1 is the most widely distributed form in both physical and iconographic terms.

 The Duck River cache, a group of 46 stone objects found by a workman in 1894 near the Link Farm site at the confluence of the Duck and Buffalo rivers in Humphreys County, Tennessee, now at the University of Tennessee McClung Museum.

 Line drawing of the Douglass gorget (MO-NM-X3), from an unknown site in New Madrid County, Missouri, Now in the collections of the American Museum of Natural History